 Table of Contents

 A museum-like information area within the wholesale building will introduce you to the market.
 This area also features a model of the largest tuna ever sold at the market – a 1986 catch weighing nearly 500 kilograms.
 Informative tours are also available from independent local guides.
 You may even be able to take a sushi making workshop as part of the experience.
-There is also a roof garden that offers views of Tokyo’s waterfront.

 Future plans for the market include more tourist-oriented entertainment, including a hotel and access to a hot spring.
 A shopping street called Senkyaku Banrai is scheduled to open outside the market in 2022.

 The Toyosu fish market continues the tradition of the predawn tuna auctions made famous by Tsukiji, providing the area with ample fresh fish for sushi and other dishes.
 At these unique events, giant bluefin tuna are often auctioned for thousands of dollars a piece.

 How to watch: Tuna auctions can be viewed from a dedicated observation deck inside the Fish Wholesale Market Building.
 The glass partition does not reach the ceiling, so the sounds and odors of the auction – as well as the chilly zero degree temperatures – embrace the visitors and make them feel a part of the action.

 How to apply for a space: To gain access to the observation deck, it is necessary to submit an application online in advance.
 Applications open for around 10 days each month, during which it is possible to reserve a visitor’s pass for a date the following month.